 We operate on a rolling admission basis.
 That means applying early increases your likelihood of being accepted because we make admission decisions as applications are completed.
-We encourage you to apply by our February deadline, but we may accept applicants after the official deadline.

 Please contact us at 803.786.3871 with any questions about the enrollment timeline.